Category: How we build the Wealth Shortlist

 We created our fund lists to help people choose from the bewildering number of funds available.
 Over the years, we’ve refined our process as we adapt to meet to our client needs, industry requirements and market conditions.
 We moved from the Wealth 150 to the Wealth 50, and to the Wealth Shortlist in 2020.

-The majority of our analysts’ fund choices have beaten their sector average and benchmarks during their time on our fund lists.
-Not every fund has, it’s impossible to get every decision right.
+Over time the average performance of our analysts’ fund choices have beaten their sector average and benchmarks.
+Not every fund has though, it’s impossible to get every decision right.
 Past performance is not a guide to the future.

 Performance by sector